-Defense Verdict For Doctor in Medical Malpractice Lawsuit Summary
+Defense Verdict For Doctor in Malpractice Lawsuit Summary

-A 25 year old Pennsylvania man died after presenting to hospital with breathing difficulties.
-The Philadelphia medical malpractice lawyers claimed that the doctor caused his death by failing to intubate him.
-The doctor argued that the measures suggested by the medical malpractice lawyers were too risky due to his condition when he presented to the emergency room.
+A 25-year-old Pennsylvania man died after presenting to the hospital with breathing difficulties.
+The Philadelphia malpractice lawyers claimed that the doctor caused his death by failing to intubate him.
+The doctor argued that the measures suggested by the malpractice lawyers were too risky due to his condition when he presented to the emergency room.

-The Philadelphia medical malpractice lawyers tried to show that his fragile state and enlarged thyroid demanded that he be intubated.
-However, the defense experts testified that the doctor’s judgment call was reasonable under the circumstances and therefore, the medical treatment did not fall below the standard of care, and was therefore not medical malpractice.
+The malpractice lawyers tried to show that his fragile state and enlarged thyroid demanded that he be intubated.
+However, the defense experts testified that the doctor’s judgment call was reasonable under the circumstances and therefore, the medical treatment did not fall below the standard of care and was therefore not malpractice.
 It was also the opinion of the defense expert that intubation would have killed the patient.
-The Philadelphia medical malpractice jury only took an hour to return a verdict in favor of the doctor.
+The malpractice jury only took an hour to return a verdict in favor of the doctor.